 When you think of cheap wedding invitations, what do you envision?
-Maybe something arts & crafts-y that might look like you glued something here and tied something there, or a printing job gone awry.
+Maybe something arts & crafts-y that looks like you glued something here and tied something there, but not very professional looking.
 Am I right?
 Well, not anymore!
+Today we’ll tell you where to buy cheap wedding invitations from the best sources in the industry.

 Today’s cheap invitations don’t have to look like you got a bargain or scored a hefty discount.
 We’re telling you where to buy affordable invitations for your wedding that will make a great impression on your guests and save you money.
 The trick is not necessarily how much you spend but where you buy your cheap wedding invitations that matters.
 To help, we’re rounding up nine of the best places to buy inexpensive invitations for your big day.
 On to the list!